rasteiro11/ACTIX_RUST_WEBSERVER/README.md

 - Features:
   - real time storage for drawings using websocket
-  - load history at first connection
+  - load drawings history when connecting
+  - multiple colors for you to choose from